apache/datasketches-website/docs/HLL/HllSketchVsDruidHyperLogLogCollector.md

 -->
 # HLL sketch vs Druid HyperLogLogCollector

-The goal of this article is to compare the HLL sketch implemented in this library to the <a href="https://github.com/druid-io/druid/tree/master/hll/src/main/java/io/druid/hll">Druid HyperLogLogCollector</a>.
+The goal of this article is to compare the HLL sketch implemented in this library to the <a href="https://github.com/apache/druid/tree/master/hlll">Druid HyperLogLogCollector</a>.

 ## Versions

-* HLL sketch form <a href="https://github.com/DataSketches/sketches-core/releases/tag/sketches-core-0.11.1">sketches-core-0.11.1</a> (April 20, 2018)
+* HLL sketch form <a href="https://github.com/apache/incubator-datasketches-java">Java Version 0.11.1, April 20, 2018</a>
-* Druid HyperLogLogCollector from <a href="https://github.com/druid-io/druid/releases/tag/druid-0.12.0">druid-0.12.0</a> (March 8, 2018)
+* Druid HyperLogLogCollector from <a href="https://github.com/apache/druid">Apache Druid Version 0.12.0, March 8, 2018</a>

 ## Size